gbdev/pandocs/content/Reducing_Power_Consumption.md

 ```

 A better example would be a procedure as shown below.
 In this case the
-V-Blank interrupt must be enabled, and your V-Blank interrupt handler
+VBlank interrupt must be enabled, and your VBlank interrupt handler
-must set vblank_flag to a non-zero value.
+must set `vblank_flag` to a non-zero value.

 ```
   ld   hl, vblank_flag  ;hl=pointer to vblank_flag